 CREATING AN ADVENTURER

-Instead of using the example statlines your can create your own warband.
 Begin by designing a statline for your model and proceed by arming it to the teeth.
 Add the cost of the statline, weapons and abilities to get the points cost of the model.
 Use the following formula to calculate the models statlines cost in Galactic Credits:

-Example: A terran has these stats:
+A terran may have these stats:

 Hiring her to your warband costs:

 (5×6 + 6×6 + 6×3) × (1 + 1) / 2 = 84 gc

 She will be equipped with a plasmarifle (40gc) and an energy shield (24gc).